scanon56/dbn-trust-relationship-management/examples/dual-agent-playground/README.md

 1. In Agent A panel set API Base `http://localhost:3001`, fill DID, click **Create Invitation**.
 2. Invitation URL appears and is copied to Agent B panel.
 3. In Agent B panel set API Base `http://localhost:3002`, fill DID, click **Accept Invitation**.
-4. Agent B sends a DIDComm connection request to Agent A's DIDComm endpoint; Agent A auto-sends a response; both sides transition to `active` automatically.
+4. Agent B sends a DIDComm connection request to Agent A's DIDComm endpoint; Agent A auto-sends a response; both sides transition to `complete` automatically.
 Status text updates while polling.
-5. When status shows `active`, messaging buttons enable; exchange BasicMessage DIDComm messages.
+5. When status shows `complete`, messaging buttons enable; exchange BasicMessage DIDComm messages.

 ### Optional: Separate Databases for Realistic Isolation
 You can give each agent its own database so each side only sees its local connection row: